bctiemann/pri/README.md

 Use `./manage.py dbshell` to get a native CLI shell into the local database instance, whichever DB engine is being used.

+### A note about multiple datasources

+If you want to continue with the pattern of segregated "front" and "back" databases for low- and high-value data, it's possible to do that (https://docs.djangoproject.com/en/3.1/topics/db/multi-db/).
+However, I feel that this adds unnecessary complexity for dubious benefit.
+Especially if, as I would prefer and recommend, we aren't storing any real PII such as decryptable credit cards or passwords (these should just be handled via Stripe to avoid all PCI compliance issues), and with the datasourcees kept in the same infrastructure so a breach would expose both, there doesn't really seem to be any value to keeping the data segregated in this way.
+The whole site should be SSL-only anyway, and individual views and apps can be protected as needed via authentication classes or middleware, so the conceptual division between "www" and "secure" seems moot, unless there's something I'm overlooking.

 ## Django documentation

 https://docs.djangoproject.com/en/3.1/